-Nicole Pittman currently serves as a Stoneleigh Fellow and Director of the Center on Youth Registration Reform at Impact Justice.
-Through her Fellowship, Nicole is working to eliminate the practice of placing youth on sex offender registries in the United States.
+Nicole Pittman currently serves as a Stoneleigh Fellow and Director of the Center on Youth Registration Reform at Impact Justice, where she is working to eliminate the practice of placing youth on sex offender registries in the United States.

 Nicole holds a BA in history from Duke University and a JD from Tulane University Law School.